LaneSawyerT/charlixcx-merch/TESTING.md

              ![Image about footter](/media/readme/userstories/aboutfooter.png)

         2. As a first time visitor, I want to be able to intuitively use the site.
-           I have kept the basket on the top right, the logo on the top left, the nav menu at the top and other links in the footer where a user will expect to find them.
+           I have kept the bag on the top right, the logo on the top left, the nav menu at the top and other links in the footer where a user will expect to find them.
 This aids with single user learning and therefore intuitive use.